metindrk/CS-AWS/linux/hands-on/linux-10-sed&awk-command-and-crontab/README.md

 crontab -u username -e  # edit other users's crontab file
 ```

 - Editing the crontab file is not complex, but we should first learn how to set a date and time using 5 * on that file.
-There are six fields that we use on every cron task line.
-Those are explained in detail in the below picture.
+There are six fields that wie use on every cron task line.
+Those are explained in detail in the beiilow picture.

 ![crontab format](./crontab-format.png)